 The other day my fiancé Mark and I went to a French restaurant near our home.
 The hostess wore white jeans with a billowy blouse and high-heeled sandals.
-It was a striking contrast to the usual black restaurant staff attire, giving off a cool, elegant vibe.
-I have to admit, I experienced pangs of envy.
-The bottom half of my figure is curvier than my top, and so, I avoid accentuating the disparity with lighter-colored skirts and pants.
+I loved the contrast to typical (black) restaurant staff attire.
+It just gave off such a cool, elegant vibe.
+And I have to admit, I experienced pangs of envy.
+My bottom half is curvier than my top.
+And so, I avoid accentuating the disparity with lighter-colored skirts and pants.

-During recent trips to New York and Milan, I spotted more splendid summery looks with white jeans.
-Some of them, such as those illustrated by two muses from New York (below), were dark on top and light on bottom, the polar opposite of my usual color placement.
+During recent trips to New York and Milan, I spotted more summery looks with white jeans.
+Some, as illustrated by two New York (below), were dark on top and light on bottom.
+That’s the polar opposite of my usual color placement.
 Clearly, these women have the physical proportions to pull off the look.
 And it’s a classic!

-Although our next muse from New York could also pull off a dark on top, light on bottom combination, her all light-colored ensemble is dazzling.
+The all light-colored ensemble of this next New Yorker is dazzling.
 I love the way the orange of her sandals and handbag pick up the peach tone of her tee, while the gold sandal strap adds a bit more polish.
-As you will see ahead, an all light-colored ensemble is particularly beneficial for those of us with tiny torsos and generous hips who wish to avoid the circus-mirror effect.
+An all light-colored look is a particular winner for those of us with tiny torsos and generous hips.

-After seeing these muses, I simply had to go looking for those elusive white jeans that work for me.
-Since fabric and cut vary enormously from one pair to the next, I was thrilled to find at Nordstrom a large selection; I scored a pair in a somewhat stretchy denim with straight leg, which fit me perfectly – especially after a little tailoring at the waistband.
+After seeing these stylish ladies, I simply had to go looking for those elusive white jeans.
+Obviously, fabric and cut vary enormously from one pair to the next.
+And so I was thrilled to find a large selection at Nordstrom.
+I scored a pair in stretchy denim with straight legs.
+They fit me perfectly!
+That is, after a little tailoring at the waistband.

 The winner: white jeans with ivory sandals and blouse.
-The continuity of color – even though it is nearly all white – lengthens the silhouette, while the ruffle of the blouse and its slightly cinched waistline definitely brings me closer to the desired hourglass look.
+The continuity of color – nearly all white – lengthens the silhouette, while the ruffle of the blouse and its slightly cinched waistline definitely brings me closer to the desired hourglass look.